Pattern analysis in a benthic bacteria-nutrient system: 1D Patterns

 \subsection{Changing wavelength}

 Let us consider the system \eqref{dgl2} for $\gamma=0.3$.
 From our analysis above we already know that we have only one homogeneous solution for all $\sigma\in (0,0.25)$ with an unstable range bounded by Turing bifurcation points.
 Furthermore, we know that there are two Turing endpoints in this unstable range.
 We use our data set of \figref{stabplot} to find out that the right and left Turing bifurcation points are given by $\sigma_c^r\approx 0.11$ and $\sigma_c^l \approx 0.025$ with corresponding critical wave numbers $k_c^r\approx 0.187$ and $k_c^l\approx 0.067$, respectively.
 The curve of eigenvalues $\mu_\pm$ (see \eqref{mu}) has a zero in $k$, when $\text{det}L(k)=0$.
-This is the case for \alinon{ k_\pm= \sqrt{\frac{d g_u+h_v}{2d} \pm \sqrt{\left(\frac{d g_u+h_v}{2d}\right)^2+\frac{g_vh_u-g_uh_v}{d}}}. } Clearly, in the Turing unstable range it holds $k_\pm\in \R$.
-We checked that this is also the case between the Turing endpoints.
+This is the case for \alinon{ k_\pm= \sqrt{\frac{d g_u+h_v}{2d} \pm \sqrt{\left(\frac{d g_u+h_v}{2d}\right)^2+\frac{g_vh_u-g_uh_v}{d}}}. }